PHP-Media-Server/PHP-Media-Server.github.io/windows.md

 ## Prerequisites
 - The WinSCP application installed on your computer.
 - `Host name` and the `User name`, provided by your system administrator.
-- `SCP` password
+- `SSH` password

 ## Configuring WinSCP
 When WinSCP launches, it comes with the `Login configuration` window open.
 Here you will choose the option `SCP` and then fill in the `Host name`,  the `User name` and  `Password` fields.
 Then click on the `Advanced` option
 ![image](login-window.png)

 In the `Advanced Site Settings` window, navigate to `Directories` and fill in the `Remote Directory` field with the value `/data/manual.main/uploads`.
-Click
-`Save` to save an close this window.
+Click `OK` to save and close this window and return to the `Login configuration` window.
 ![image](remote-directory-name.png)

-Then choose the `Transfer Settings Rule` option.
+In the `Login configuration` window, choose the `Transfer Settings Rule` option.
 ![image](transfer-settings.png)

 In the `Edit Transfer Settings` window, enter a description in the field `Preset Description`.
-The `Host Name` good candidate here.
+The `Host Name` might be a good candidate here.
 Then select the checkbox `Set Permissions` and check all available permission checkboxes as described in the screenshot.
-Click `OK` to save an close this window and return to the `Login configuration` window.
+Click `OK` to save and close this window and return to the `Login configuration` window.
 ![image](transfer-settings-edit.png)

 In the `Login configuration` window, click on the `Save` button.